philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 fourMonths := firstMonths[:4]
 printValues(fourMonths)
 ```
-Slice is a ***reference type*** because it contains a pointer to an array, therefore passing a slice as an argument to a function permits to modify the underlying array.
-Remember that Go always copy the value but, in this case, it copies a pointer not an entire structure.
+Slice is a ***reference type*** because it contains a pointer to an array, therefore passing a slice as an argument to a function permits to modify
+the underlying array.
+Remember that Go always copy the value but, in this case, it copies a pointer not an entire object.
 To show this take a look at the following reverse example, as you can notice the argument passed to the function is the original slice
 that after execution is reversed: